simonoxen/plastimatch/doc/sphinx/packaging.rst

 This means 32-bit (only), and no OpenMP.

 #.
 Build/install all required 3rd party libraries.
 #.
+Double check CPACK version number (at bottom of CMakeLists.txt)
+#.
+Verify that svn is not modified (i.e. do svn update; svn diff)
+#.
 Build plastimatch (start with a fresh cmake)
+#.
+Run test cases, make sure all pass
+#.
+Build package
+#.
+Test package for missing dlls by making sure plastimatch runs

 Building a plastimatch deb package using cpack
 ----------------------------------------------